notegraph/notegraph-mobile/README.md

 It should be easy to create iOS release, since it's a ReactNative app.

 This app is very lightweight, and I'm not actively working on it until I can see enough interest from potential users.
+Patches and bug fixes are welcome.

 # motivation